drmiru/drmiru.github.io/_posts/2018-12-19-immutable-worm-blob-storage-on-azure.md

 <img src="../images/2018/12/AZworm-test1-1024x740.png" alt="" class="wp-image-5028" srcset="../images/2018/12/AZworm-test1-1024x740.png 1024w, ../images/2018/12/AZworm-test1-300x217.png 300w, ../images/2018/12/AZworm-test1-768x555.png 768w, ../images/2018/12/AZworm-test1.png 1257w" sizes="(max-width: 1024px) 100vw, 1024px" /> </figure>

 6. Up to now, the immutable policy is still editable, meaning we could reduce the minimum retention interval to 1 day and delete the file the upcoming day.
 Of course, this is not what your compliance officers would like to happen.
 Therefore we need to lock the policy object.
+  {% highlight ruby %}

-<pre class="wp-block-preformatted">az storage container immutability-policy lock --account-name $storageAccount.name --container-name compliance --if-match $pol.etag<br /></pre>
+az storage container immutability-policy lock --account-name $storageAccount.name --container-name compliance --if-match $pol.etag
+{% endhighlight %}

 If we try to modify the policy furthermore, we&#8217;ll receive the following error: